Noah J. Springer, PhD

 - SIUC – Department of Cinema and Photography: “Film Theory and Criticism,” (assistant to Susan Felleman).
 Spring 2010.

-- James Anderson and Noah J. Springer (Upcoming/2017).
-“The Resonance of Zapatismo: A Problem-Posing Public Pedagogy of Prefiguration.”
+- James Anderson and Noah J. Springer (2018).
+“Zapatismo as a Resonant Public Pedagogy.”
 Latin American Perspectives.

 - Kathleen M. Ryan, Noah J. Springer, Deborah A. Macey, and Mary Erickson, co-editors (2016).
-Friends, Lovers, Co-Workers, and Community: Everything I know About Relationships I Learned from Television.
-Lanham, MD: Lexington Books.
+Friends, Lovers, Co-Workers, and Community: Everything I know About Relationships I Learned from Television F. Lanham, MD: Lexington Books.